 List of All C-Qur Hernia Mesh Products Manufactured by Atrium

-Atrium’s C-Qur product line included several different types hernia mesh implants, all of which contained polypropylene mesh with the O3FA coating.
-Below is a list of all the Atrium C-Qur devices and the date which they were approved for sale by the FDA.
+Atrium’s C-Qur product line included several types of hernia mesh implants, all of which contained polypropylene mesh with the O3FA coating.
+Below is a list of all the Atrium C-Qur devices and the date in which they were approved for sale by the FDA.

 Device Name Approval Date Used For

 C-Qur Mesh March 2006 Open and Lap hernia repairs